Why do we ask you to report outcomes?

 Europe PMC plus

-Europe PMC plus is a manuscript submission and grant reporting service.
-The manuscript submission service allows grant holders who are supported by a member of the Europe PMC funders’ group to self-archive peer-reviewed articles that have been accepted for publication by a journal.
+Europe PMC plus is a manuscript submission and award reporting service.
+The manuscript submission service allows award holders who are supported by a member of the Europe PMC funders’ group to self-archive peer-reviewed articles that have been accepted for publication by a journal.
 Please note, the self-archive service should only be used if the journal does not offer open access repository on the author’s behalf.
-The submission service also allows grant holders to link their papers to grants.
+The submission service also allows award holders to link their papers to awards.

-The grant reporting service allows funders to assess the published outputs of the research they fund on a grant-by-grant basis, which is an important component of funders’ research evaluation programmes.
+The award reporting service allows funders to assess the published outputs of the research they fund on a award-by-award basis, which is an important component of funders’ research evaluation programmes.

-Grant holders will receive account details by email from Europe PMC once a grant has been added by Versus Arthritis to Europe PMC (typically 3 months after the date of award).
+Award holders will receive account details by email from Europe PMC once an award has been added by Versus Arthritis to Europe PMC (typically 3 months after the date of award).

 Where can I find out more?